Edited on Tuesday, 16th June, 2020

 Crumbed or battered

 Residents love their fish and chips and it is a menu must in aged care.
 Choose a tasty sauce to go with this all-time favorite.
-Hellman’s Tartare Dressing is an ideal choice or if your residents would like to try something new every now and again, mix KNORR Garde d’Or Hollandaise with KNORR Chinese Lemon for a creamy lemon-flavored option.
+Hellman’s Tartare Dressing is an ideal choice or if your residents would like to try something new every now and again, mix KNORR Hollandaise Gluten Free Sauce with KNORR Chinese Lemon for a creamy lemon-flavored option.

 Steaming is a great way to cook fish.
 This healthy technique normally only takes about 10 minutes and results in delicious, moist flaky fish that residents will love.